scaleoutsean/eseries-perf-analyzer/FAQ.md

 EPA 3.4.0's `./epa/docker-compose.yaml` has changes, from versions to volumes and so on, that it's unlikely that older versions can be upgraded in place and without any trouble.

 EPA 3.5.0, 3.5.1, 3.5.2, 3.5.4 don't have changes compared to 3.4, but it has new "tables".
 Upgrade should be possible.

+EPA 3.5.4: due to significant upgrades (including Grafana), you will have to re-touch some of your Grafana dashboards.
+If you want to keep them, you could probably upgrade just the Collector and keep everything else the same, but I haven't tried that.

 ## If InfluxDB is re-installed or migrated, how do I restore InfluxDB and Grafana configuration?